chesspiece/SfTree/README.md

 # Suffix tree implementation.
-Construction is done with Ukonnen suffix tree
+Construction is done with Ukonnen's algorithm